silvije2/topsee_tpsee_seetong_firmware_packer_unpacker/README.md

-# Tpsee Topsee Seetong DaysVision Tianshitong 天视通 firmware packer/unpacker
+# Tpsee Topsee Seetong SkyVision Tianshitong 天视通 firmware packer/unpacker

 Please do NOT flash repacked firmwares.
 Even if you know how to unbrick your camera which includes soldering.
 This is just for learning purpose.
 You have been warned!